 6. Ruler: Master of the Mask

-The Puunsoo society wants to take over the entire kingdom and control the water supply by privatizing it.
+The Puunsoo secret society wants to take over the entire kingdom and control the water supply by privatizing it.
 This drama involves not only romance but also action and politics.
 The crown prince will then fight heroically in order to protect his people.

 The prince is well guarded yet he still manages to escape many times so that he can experience the outside world.
 In the midst of his escape, the prince will meet a girl who will eventually help him grow as a ruler of the kingdom.

-The main stars in the historical korean drama are Yoo Seung-ho who will play the role of theCrown Prince Yi Sun.
+The main stars in the historical Korean drama are Yoo Seung-ho who will play the role of theCrown Prince Yi Sun.
 The female lead is Kim So-hyun who will portray the character of Han Ga-eun.

 7. Dong Yi

 This drama tells about more on successfulness and will certainly entertain your eyes and makes you laugh sometimes with the playing chemistry between the leading characters.